-The primary purpose of a carotid ultrasound is to test for narrowed carotid arteries that indicate an increased risk of stroke.
+A carotid ultrasound is performed to test for narrowed carotid arteries, which increase the risk of stroke.

-Your doctor may recommend a carotid ultrasound if you have medical conditions that increase the risk of stroke, including:
+Your doctor will recommend carotid ultrasound if you have transient ischemic attacks (TIAs) or certain types of stroke and may recommend a carotid ultrasound if you have medical conditions that increase the risk of stroke, including:

 - High blood pressure

 - Family history of stroke or heart disease

 - Recent transient ischemic attack (TIA) or stroke

 - Abnormal sound in carotid arteries (bruit), detected by your doctor using a stethoscope

 - Coronary artery disease

 To screen for narrowed or blocked blood vessels in other areas of the body, you may need additional tests, including: